mccormickal/BellaBeat-Case-Study/data_sources.md

 * **Privacy Compliance:** The dataset is publicly available and does not contain any personally identifiable information (PII).
 * **Limitations:** The dataset represents a sample of 30 FitBit users and may not be fully representative of Bellabeat's target audience.
 * **Biases:** The data is self-selected, meaning it represents users who actively track their fitness, which may not reflect the behaviors of the general population.
 Additionally, the daa is self-reported via smart devices, without controls for external factors such as weather, overall health, or lifestyle differences that may influence activity levels.
 The dataset also does not account for periods when users are not wearing their smart devices, potentially leading to gaps in recorded activity.

+## 5. Conclusion
+The FitBit Fitness Tracker Dataset provides valuable insights into consumer behavior related to smart device usage.
+By analyzing trends in activity, sleep, and heart rate monitoring, we can extract key findings that will help Bellabeat refine its marketing strategy and product development.
+Understanding how consumers engage with fitness tracking technology will enable Bellabeat to better position its products in the competative smart wellness market.